armenr/orango/docs/api/schema.md

 Index is an array in the options object.
 The following indexes are supported.
 ArangoDB documentation can be found here regarding each indexing type: [https://docs.arangodb.com/devel/Drivers/JS/Reference/Collection/Indexes.html](https://docs.arangodb.com/devel/Drivers/JS/Reference/Collection/Indexes.html)

+For any ArangoDB Index type which also accepts "unique" and "sparse" options, these values default to "false."
+You can provide an additional `opt` key in your index object, with a nested object that specifies those boolean key/value pairs.
+They will get passed during collection & index creation.

 #### Hash

 ```js